newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/family-daycare-register.md

 - Medical examination and Tuberculin Mantoux test results for all staff
 - Background check for staff and anyone over the age of 14 living in the Family Daycare
 - Names and contact information for 2 people who can provide a character reference for the business owner
-- Pass a home inspection by Child Care Resource and Referral Agencies
+- Family Daycare inspection by Child Care Resource and Referral Agencies
 - Pay any associated fees

 >**Once completed, you will have:**